appfeat/gup/README.md

 From inside a Git repository:

-    gup
+    gitgo
+OR
+    python -m gitgo

 That’s the entire interface.

-gup will guide you through:
+gitgo will guide you through:
 - identity confirmation (if needed)
 - model selection (first run only)
 - commit message review